ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

 Loading a Scenario
 ------------------
 You can load any scenario for this tutorial, as long as it only contains a single heliostat.
-In the ``data/scenarios`` folder located within the tutorials directory, we have included a `single_heliostat_scenario.h5` file that can be used with this tutorial.
+In the ``data/scenarios/`` folder located within the ``tutorials/`` directory, we have included a `single_heliostat_scenario.h5` file that can be used with this tutorial.

 Please adjust the path and name of the ``scenario_path`` variable: